AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ## Additional Resources {#additional-resources}

-While it is recommended that you move on to the next part of the journey by reviewing the document [Building Product Experiences](product-experience-management.md), the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the headless journey.
+While it is recommended that you move on to the next part of the journey by reviewing the document [Manage staged product catalog experiences](staged-catalog.md), the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the headless journey.

 * [Migration guide for the Experience Manager Cloud Service](/help/commerce-cloud/migration.md) - How to migrate to the AEM Commerce Integration Framework (CIF) add-on from an old version